-All health care providers are to ask the patient directly if he/she requests the support person to be present when personal health issues are being discussed and to document in the patient's health record.
-A support person may be requested to leave the building premises or separated from the patient if his/her actual behavior poses a threat to the patient or healthcare provider or the attending physician has sound medical reasons.
+- All health care providers are to ask the patient directly if they request the support person to be present when personal health issues are being discussed and to document in the patient's health record; - A support person may be requested to leave the building premises or separated from the patient if the actual behavior poses a threat to the patient or healthcare provider or the attending physician has sound medical reasons.
 These circumstances must be documented in the patient's health record.

-18.3.1 Responsibilities
+17.2.2 Responsibilities